TheAtlasRepository/hiring/02-home-exercises/README.md

 In order to move forward, we'd like to know a little about how you work.
 To that end, this repository contains a set of **short, time-boxed** (approximately 1-4 hours max) that you can use demonstrate your skills and abilities.

 These are **NOT** *coding exercises*.
-The goal of these exercises is to give you an asynchronous medium for demonstrating how you would break down a set of user stories and requirements into something akin to a rapid POC/spike.
+The goal of these exercises is to give you a medium for demonstrating how you would break down a set of user stories and requirements into something akin to a rapid POC/spike.
 There is no grading or scoring, nor is it pass-fail, rather these are meant to serve a sample of your reductive thought processes as an engineer.
 We know that 4 hours is not a lot of time and you will both not be able to complete everything you'd like, and will feel pressure to do more.
 Please truly hold yourself to 4 hours max and make sure to create the `ROADMAP.md` file as outlined in the instructions below.

-## First, a few words about asynchronous/take-home exercises
+## First, a few words about take-home exercises

 The primary reasons we ask candidates of *all* levels to complete these exercises are as follows.